Autogram (album)

-Autogram (English: Autograph) is the sixteenth studio album by Serbian pop-folk singer Ceca.
-It was released on 25 June 2016, approximately three years after the release of her previous album.
+Autogram (Аутограм) is the sixteenth studio album by Serbian pop-folk singer Ceca.
+It was released on 25 June 2016, approximately three years after the release of her previous album Poziv.

 In late 2015, Ceca announced that she was working on a new studio album.
 At the beginning of 2016, she stated that the album would likely be released in June.
 On 19 June, she revealed the album’s title and tracklist.
 The following day, she unveiled the album’s cover art, accompanied by a promotional video featuring a snippet of the song “Didule.”
 She also confirmed that the album would be released on 25 June.
 Shortly thereafter, the Serbian website Puls Online published a banner advertisement for the album, which played a snippet of the song “Trepni” when users hovered their mouse over it.

 Two additional tracks from the album, “Autogram” and “Cigani,” premiered on Serbian radio on 24 June.
 That same evening, lyric videos for all of the album’s songs were uploaded to Ceca’s official YouTube channel.
+The album sold 150,000 copies.